What hearing options do I have?

 A discipline hearing is held to resolve complaints and there are three different processes:

-1) Summary Jurisdiction - this hearing is conducted by one person who makes the decision if there is misconduct and decides what the penalties will be.
-This is usually the Chairperson of the Student Discipline Committee or Deputy (see section 14 of the Student Discipline Regulations), but may be a Chairperson of a Department who has delegated authority (see section 15 of the Student Discipline Regulations) to hold summary jurisdiction hearings.
+This hearing is conducted by one person who makes the decision if there is misconduct and decides what the penalties will be.
+This is usually the Chairperson of the Student Discipline Committee or Deputy (see sections 14 and 22 of the Student Discipline Regulations), but may be an Academic who has delegated authority (see sections 15 and 22 of the Student Discipline Regulations) to hold summary jurisdiction hearings.
 This hearing is offered to students with no previous findings of misconduct.

-3) Tikanga process – this process seeks a resolution to the complaint in a Tikanga (Māori custom) way and it is facilitated by the Deputy Vice-Chancellor Māori assisted by a tikanga panel who have been appointed by DVC Māori (see section 13 of the Student Discipline Regulations).
+This process seeks a resolution to the complaint in a Tikanga (Māori custom) way and it is facilitated by the Deputy Vice-Chancellor Māori assisted by a tikanga panel who have been appointed by DVC Māori (see section 23 of the Student Discipline Regulations).
 This process is only available when the complainant, the student, the DVC Māori and the Chairperson of the Student Discipline Committee all agree to it.